 For information on harm reduction and human rights in light of COVID-19, visit our COVID-19 statement and resources page.

-The province of BC is committed to a human rights-based approach to the overdose crisis (OERC Terms of Reference), and the Human Rights Education Project (HREP) is a community-based education project to decrease overdoses and overdose deaths.
-HREP focuses on the right to health and the right of all British Columbians to be free from the harmful effects of discrimination.
+The province of BC is committed to a human rights-based approach to the overdose crisis (OERC Terms of Reference), and the 2019 Human Rights Education Project (HREP) was a community-based education project to decrease overdoses and overdose deaths.
+The resulting Toolkit focuses on the right to health and the right of all British Columbians to be free from the harmful effects of discrimination.

-Using information collected from people who use drugs (PWUD) in BC (compiled and reported in Project Inclusion report, by Pivot Legal Society), national and international sources, we take a human rights-based approach to the opioid crisis response.
+It uses information collected from people who use drugs (PWUD) in BC (compiled and reported in Project Inclusion report, by Pivot Legal Society), national and international sources.

 Guiding Principles – Human Rights and Health Equity.
 How the Canadian Charter of Rights and Freedoms and BC Human Rights Code connect to health services, provincial and municipal responsibilities.